theclubfoot/theclubfoot/README.md

 #### I am a front-end engineer
 I made this project to document my journey as a front-end developer.

-Skills: Shell / Bash / C
+Skills: Python / JavaScript / C / Shell

 - 🔭 I’m currently working on Software Engineerring (front -end)
-- 🌱 I’m currently learning Python / C / React JS
+- 🌱 I’m currently learning Python / C / JavaScript
 - 📫 How to reach me: @the_clubfoot on Twitter